TUM-I5/MolSim/deliverables/sheet2/README.md

 ```

 So logging and writing files slows down the simulation by about 6 seconds.
 This still includes the initial reading of the input file, so this is not a completely accurate / isolated measurement.
 But this gives us a rough idea about the performance until we implement better and more accurate ways to time the program.

+## Miscellaneous Improvements

+We addressed all the feedback we got from Markus for the first sheet and implemented the following improvements.

+### Class Descriptions
+- We added descriptions for all classes and methods in the header files.
+- There is still room for improvement.
+We will continue to improve the descriptions in the next sheets.

+### 3rd Law of Newton
+- We implemented a new function called `applyToAllPairsOnce(f)`.
+It applies the function to all **unique** pairs.
+This way, we can avoid applying the function to the same pair twice.
+This function is used in the `Simulation::run` method to calculate the forces between particles.
+(This was also a part of this worksheet.)

+### Model Class
+- It works, but we agree that it unnecessarily complicates the code.
+We will simplify it in the next sheets.

+### Output Type as String
+- The output type (VTK or XYZ) is now displayed as a human-readable string in the program output (simulation overview).

+### Avoid copying of ParticleContainer
+- We simplified the constructor, it now uses the existing particle container.
+That means, we don't create an unnecessary ParticleContainer.

+### Improving the Loop (Running the Simulation)
+- We now calculate the forces before going into the loop.
+- We declare all needed functions (force, velocity, position) before entering the loop, since they are unlikely to change during the simulation.

+### Creating the output folder automatically
+- We now create the output folder automatically if it does not exist.
+If it does exists, we remove the old one and write the new files.
+- The new `prepareOutputFolder` function in the `outputWriter` namespace (implemented in `src/io/outputWriter/Writer.cpp`) is used in the `Simulation::run` method to handle this.